anikethmehta/Experiment2-UML-sequence-diagram/README.md

       a basis to derive the class diagram incrementally.

     Repeat each of the point of the scenario (or flow of event) and until you complete all the points in the scenario.

+### Components of Sequence diagram:
+1.***Lifeline***

+A lifeline represents an individual participant in the Interaction.

+2.***Actor***

+An Actor a type of role played by an entity that interacts with the subject (e.g., by exchanging signals and data).
+An actor can also be an external to the subject (i.e., in the sense that an instance of an actor is not a part of the instance of its corresponding subject).
+They typically represent roles played by human users, external hardware, or other subjects.

+3.***Activation***

+An activation is represented by a thin rectangle on a lifeline) represents the period during which an element is performing an operation.
+The top and the bottom of the of the rectangle are aligned with the initiation and the completion time respectively

+4.***Call Message***

+A call message defines a particular communication between lifelines of an interaction, which represents an invocation of operation of target lifeline.

+5.***Return Message***

+A return message defines a particular communication between lifelines of an interaction, which represents the pass of information back to the caller of a corresponded former message.

+6.***Self Message***

+A self message defines a particular communication between lifelines of an interaction, which represents the invocation of message of the same lifeline.

+7.***Recursive Message***

+A recursive message defines a particular communication between lifelines of an interaction, which represents the invocation of message of the same lifeline.
+It's target points to an activation on top of the activation where the message was invoked from.

+8.***Create Message***

+A create message defines a particular communication between lifelines of an interaction, which represents the instantiation of (target) lifeline.

+9.***Destroy Message***

+A destroy message defines a particular communication between lifelines of an interaction, which represents the request of destroying the lifecycle of target lifeline.

+10.***Duration Message***

+A duration message defines a particular communication between lifelines of an interaction, which shows the distance between two time instants for a message invocation.

+11.***Note***

+A note (comment) gives the ability to attach various remarks to elements.
+A comment carries no semantic force, but may contain information that is useful to a modeler.

  ### ***Output Screenshot*** :